Yoga Asanas for Flexibility and Better Health

 From the year 2014, The United Nations announced that June 14 will be The International Day of YOGA, and since then every year many people congregate in public places to practice yoga together.

-Mainly YOGA DAY is to raise awareness globally, of the importance of being physically active (since inactivity is in the top ten causes of death), and reduce diseases such as cancer and diabetes and cardiovascular diseases.
+Mainly YOGA DAY is to raise awareness globally, of the importance of being physically active (since inactivity is in the top ten causes of death), and to reduce diseases such as cancer and diabetes, and cardiovascular diseases.

 The public yoga event is held in various cities around India and also other countries in Asia, as well as prominent places like Times Square.

 It is one of my dreams to attend and participate in one of these big YOGA events one day, possibly in India.
 It will be a mere pleasure to be able to see a huge number of people practicing yoga collectively, and in a public place.

 If you happen to visit the Northern Territory in Australia, you may wish to try a yoga class on the beach.